 The team, coaches, cheerleaders, student body, and fans of High School extend to each of you a big welcome!
-We are pleased that you could be here (tonight/today) as our guests.
-High School and High School are members of the Arkansas Activities Association and abide by the rules and regulations as set forth by the association to maintain and improve high standards of conduct, competition, and relations with member schools.
-These are high school athletes who are performing here (tonight/today).
-They are friendly rivals as members of opposing teams; they are not enemies.
-This basically is the theme of interscholastic activities...the idea of friendly competition.
-This attitude of sportsmanship should be reflected by all spectators, no matter what their personal feelings of loyalty may be to one of the other teams in (tonight's/today's) contest.
+We are pleased tha t you could be here ((tonight/today) as our guestsHigh School and High School are me mbers of the Arkansas Activities Association and abide by the rules and 0 y maintain and improve high standards of conduct , competition, and re lations with member schools.
+These are high school athletes who are friendly rivals as members of opposing teams; th ey are not enemies.
+This basically is the theme of interscholastic activitiesthe idea of friendly competition.
+This attitude of sportsmanship should be reflected by all spectators, no matter v vhat their personal fe eelings of loyalty may be to one of the other teams in (tonight's/today's) cont est.